Healthy Matcha Green Tea Fudge DIY Protein Bars (with Video!)

-Let’s please have a moment of silence to embrace this beautiful chocolate drizzle.
+Let’s have a moment of silence to embrace this beautiful chocolate drizzle.
 A generous drizzling of chocolate can (and will) make anything taste better.
-I must admit, I’m not the biggest fan of matcha’s flavor, but I will GOBBLE.
+I must admit, I’m not the biggest fan of matcha flavor, but I will GOBBLE.
 THESE.
 UP.

-These Healthy Matcha Green Tea Fudge DIY Protein Bars are fun, easy, and healthy.
-They’re the perfect snacks to keep on hand for those long and busy work days.
-Or any day at all, really.
+They make the perfect snacks to keep on hand for those long and busy work days.
+Or any day at all, really 😉

-A few bonuses: they’re surprisingly filling, super easy to make, and 100% nutritious!
-Yes, they’re naturally green too.
-No artificial food coloring here.
+A few bonuses: these protein bars are surprisingly filling, super easy to make, and 100% nutritious!
+And they’re naturally green too.
+No artificial food coloring here!

 Healthy Matcha Green Tea Protein Bars 🍵💪😍 Drizzled with chocolate for good measure 🍫😏 .
 Antioxidants.
 Caffeine.
 Fudginess.
 HERE I COME!
 POW POW 👊💥 . ••• You can get the recipe from my cookbook, DIY Protein Bars (available on Amazon in both print 📖 and Kindle 📱) 🍴 ••• To check it out, go to the direct link in my profile @DessertsWithBenefits

-I have probably made these protein bars over a dozen or two times.
-I’ve tried these using raw almond butter instead of roasted, I’ve tried these with extra almond extract, I’ve tried these with chocolate protein powder and different kinds of chocolate drizzles (white, milk, dark).
-The final recipe published in my cookbook is my all-time favorite recipe, made with roasted almond butter for a robust flavor, and white chocolate to mask matcha’s natural bitterness.
+I have made these protein bars over three dozen times.
+I’ve used raw almond butter instead of roasted, I’ve added almond extract, I’ve tried using chocolate protein powder instead of vanilla, and like to drizzle different kinds of chocolate over the bars (white, milk, dark chocolate, you name it)!
+The recipe published in my cookbook is my all-time favorite recipe 🙂

-Here is a video showing how to make these Healthy Matcha Green Tea Fudge DIY Protein Bars:
+Watch me make these Matcha Green Tea Fudge DIY Protein Bars on camera:

 I am so blessed to be a part of such a loving, adoring, and supportive online community.
-Here are some of the pictures readers have shared with me on social media and via email of their Healthy Matcha Green Tea Fudge DIY Protein Bar remakes!
+Here are some of the pictures readers have shared with me on social media and via email of their Matcha Green Tea Protein Bar remakes!